|Ellie in the ED 12/31/18|

 You might ask, why didn't they just operate to fix the tubing and be done with it?

 Good question.
 The thing is, since her ventricles were the same size, there are two possibilities for what is happening.
 The first, and most likely, is that the shunt tube formed what they call a "calcified track".
 I wish it was actually calcium as it'd make a more stable track.
 But what they mean when they say that is, the body treats foreign bits in it as something to be contained.
 To contain the shunt tube it formed scar tissue around it.
-So when the shunt tube broke the "calcified track" began acting as the tube.
+When the shunt tube broke the "calcified track" began acting as the tube.
 The problem is that the body will now treat the ends of the tube - the broken ends - as foreign matter to be contained and will calcify around them too.
-So it may only be a matter of time until the track closes.
+It may only be a matter of time until the track closes.
 When that happens there will be nowhere for Ellie's CSF to go and will blow up the ventricles like balloons, squishing her brain.
 This could lead to a number of horrible things including death.

 But there is this other possibility which is rare but not unheard of.
 Some times kids who have shunts do become shunt independent.
 Meaning - their bodies just figure it out and the shunt may break but there is no change in ventricle size.
 No one knows why and it's rare.
 I wish for this to be the case for Ellie.